Central And Eastern Europe Freight And Logistics Market Size and Share

 Central And Eastern Europe Freight And Logistics Market Analysis by Mordor Intelligence

-The Central and Eastern Europe freight and logistics market stands at USD 159.09 billion in 2025 and is projected to reach USD 184.39 billion by 2030, translating into a steady 3.00% CAGR over 2025-2030.
+The Central and Eastern Europe freight and logistics market size is estimated at USD 159.09 billion in 2025, and is expected to reach USD 184.39 billion by 2030, at a CAGR of 3% during the forecast period (2025-2030).
 Nearshoring by German OEMs, accelerated TEN-T corridor upgrades, and the region’s digital transformation are reinforcing sustained demand across all major logistics functions.
 Poland’s hub status along the China–Europe rail corridor, rising 5G deployments in core logistics parks, and EU Green Deal incentives for rail and waterways further differentiate the Central and Eastern Europe freight and logistics market from Western European peers.
 Consolidation activity, such as DSV’s purchase of DB Schenker, is elevating scale-driven efficiencies, while technology-enabled forwarders inject competitive dynamism.
 Key risks include a widening professional driver deficit, intermittent border congestion at EU external frontiers, and lagging cold-chain capacity that could temper growth momentum.

 Key Report Takeaways

-• By end user, wholesale and retail trade captured 30.51% share of the Central and Eastern Europe freight and logistics market size in 2024 and is advancing at a 3.21% CAGR between 2025-2030.
+• By end user industry, wholesale and retail trade captured 30.51% share of the Central and Eastern Europe freight and logistics market size in 2024 and is set to advance at a 3.21% CAGR between 2025-2030.

 • By freight forwarding mode, sea and inland waterways freight forwarding led with 50.16% revenue share in 2024, while air freight forwarding is projected to expand at a 3.95% CAGR between 2025-2030.